bryanegraham/ld-31-crate-white-north/Readme.md

 Get as many crates as you can into your opponents end of the rink by any means necessary!

+##SCORING

+Metal crates (the grey ones) are worth 1 point, and wooden crates (the brown ones) are worth 2.
+Be careful though, wooden crates are destructible and some contain mischievous penguins!

+##CONTROLS

+**Player 1**
+WASD - move
+Spacebar - grab crate

+**Player 2**
+Arrow keys - move
+R shift - grab crate

 ## Art Sources ##

 **Snow Texture:**